 For example, I’ve used a starter battery that asked me to ‘replace’ it (with the help of a battery tester hooked to it) for an additional six months before finally needing to buy a replacement.

-For some batteries, it’s only a month before I need to replace them.
+For some batteries, it’s only a month before replacement becomes inevitable.

 So, after all that said, what’s the best portable jump starter for modern vehicles today?